oracle/coherence-operator/docs/quickstart.md

 * Kubernetes must be able to pull the docker images required by the Coherence Operator.

-* Some of the Helm charts in this project require additional, non-standard, configuration on each Kubernetes pod that will be running the workloads related to the chart.
+* Some of the Helm charts in this project require, configuration on each Kubernetes pod that will be running the workloads related to the chart.
 This configuration currently includes:

     * setting the value of the `max_map_count` kernel parameter to at least `262144`.
 The manner for doing this is OS specific and is